 Why did he take the ginseng

 In an article on the neuroprotective effect of ginseng, I explain and extensively refer to the ginseng's suppressing effect on microglia activation.
 In healthy people it is mainly manifested by the fact that after the pit, the so-called hangover will be significantly reduced .
-You experience a microglia under the influence of a ginseng, and the light chronic inflammation of the brain that you suffer will be relieved after a few days.
+You experience a microglia under the influence of a ginseng, and the slight chronic inflammation of the brain that you suffer from, after a few days, becomes soft.
 The neurons relax and begin to regenerate.

 Ginseng may also protect you from the progression of other partial manifestations of autoimmune syndrome , including dementia , diabetes , chronic rheumatoid arthritis (rheumatism) and many others.
 As to the question of whether I have met with a similar case, do you know that I just responded to one lady with hypothyroidism ?
 She complained about high blood pressure , not autoimmunity, but I did have an autoimmune suspicion about her.
 These scenarios are too common.
 I also pointed out the link between metabolic syndrome and autoimmunity and obesity (if the obese did not tell me).